 Privileged EXEC mode commands

-This IOS mode is also called enable mode because you must enter the enable command from a user EXEC mode, if you want to access this mode.
+This IOS mode is also called enable mode because you must enter the enable command from a user EXEC mode if you want to access this mode.
 You can use more commands in the privileged EXEC mode than you were able to use in the user EXEC mode.
 You can save a device configuration or reload a device in this mode.
 You can also enter a third mode, the configuration mode.
+The access to the privileged EXEC mode is usually protected with a password.

 The prompt for this mode shows # after the device hostname.